The Truth About Lincoln

 By Carole Hornsby Haynes, Ph.D.
 February 20, 2020

 Lincoln Day events (sometimes Lincoln-Reagan Day), named after Abraham Lincoln, are held annually in February or March.
 These are the primary annual celebrations and fundraisers for the Republican Party.
-The party needs to revisit its ties to Lincoln and its saintly casting of him.

 Although revised history portrays Honest Abe as one of the greatest of U.S. presidents, the truth is he was a white supremacist, imperialist, and shredder of Constitutional rights even for Northerners.
 Lincoln was the first president of the new 1854 Republican party which had attracted socialists and admirers of Karl Marx.

 Unlike its contemporary counterpart, the Republican Party of the mid-to-late 19th century favored big government, corporate subsidies, high protectionist import taxes, and monetary policies while Democrat and "conservative" were virtually synonyms.